Biden turns up the insults on Donald Trump

 Biden’s national polling average has lingered around 38 percent, and surveys show most Democrats don’t want Biden to seek reelection in 2024.

 Trump, who could launch a new presidential bid any day, has often lobbed attacks on Biden.
-He has criticized the president on everything from his mental acuity to his handling of economy.
+He has criticized the president for everything from his mental acuity to his handling of the economy.

-Biden, in contrast, has avoided Trump insults for much of his presidency, not wanting to give attention to his predecessor.
+Biden, in contrast, has avoided Trump’s insults for much of his presidency, not wanting to give attention to his predecessor.

 Insults, when they came, were done mostly through veiled asides.